-Paul Stout completes the staff of “sandwich artists” as the irrepressibly optimistic Ted, a downsized Bank of America employee with a business degree.
+Paul Stout completes the staff of “sandwich artists” as the irrepressibly optimistic Ted, a downsized Bank of America employee with an MBA.

-At the outset, after interviews in which seemingly no qualifications are required, they’re trained by Bob, the new owner of the Toasted Subs franchise (the versatile David Boyll, who also portrays a customer, guy from corporate and a giant-sized sandwich in a dream sequence of sorts).
+At the outset, after interviews in which seemingly no qualifications are required, they’re trained by Bob, the new owner of the Toasted Subs franchise (the versatile David Boyll, who also portrays a customer, guy from corporate and a giant-sized sandwich).

-Minus replenishments of meat, cheese and bread, they do, ultimately figuring out a viable, even successful, work-around as the script explores issues surrounding today’s workers — how they’re at the mercy of big business’ bureaucracy, indifference and greed.
+Minus replenishments of meat, cheese and bread, they do, and they figure out a viable, even successful, work-around as the script explores how today’s workers are at the mercy of big business’ bureaucracy, indifference and greed.

-Wohl brings a light touch to the proceedings, offering up absurdity rather than stinging, scathing satire that really digs deep.
-And while the result perhaps feels more like a tasty bite than a satisfying, fully balanced meal, “American Hero” nonetheless serves up food for thought.
+Wohl brings a light touch to the proceedings, offering up absurdity rather than scathing satire.
+And while the result perhaps feels more like a tasty bite than a satisfying, balanced meal, “American Hero” nonetheless serves up food for thought.

 Zippy background music, a fantastic set by Heather Kenyon and excellent costumes by Erika Mae Martin and props by Stephanie Dittbern round out the fun.
-With photos of giant sub sandwiches, signs with menu items, slogans and exclamation points, and a flowing soda dispenser, the stage indeed looks like any number of dreary franchise shops dotting America’s cities and suburbs.
+With photos of giant sandwiches, signs with menu items and slogans and a flowing soda dispenser, the stage indeed looks like dreary franchise shops dotting America’s cities and suburbs.

 Where: 533 Sutter St., S.F.